 5. Eat Healthy

-While it’s important to understand which exercises can help you meet your speed and endurance training goals, you can’t neglect the effects your diet will have on your overall fitness.
+While it’s important to understand which exercises can help you become a faster runner, you can’t neglect the effects your diet will have on your overall fitness.
 Healthy foods and fuel provide cleaner energy, help repair muscles, and can help prevent lasting injuries.

 By now, most people know that protein is essential for building muscle.
 Nevertheless, vitamin and mineral rich foods, antioxidant-rich superfoods, and foods with anti-inflammatory properties will all help reduce muscle soreness post-workout, and prevent lasting pain or injury.